Exams and Tests continued...

 - Achilles tendon

-- Treatment without surgery involves placing your foot so that the sole of the foot is pointed downward for 4-8 weeks.
+- Treatment without surgery involves immobilizing your foot so that the sole of the foot is pointed downward for 4-8 weeks.

 - This treatment has been advocated by some because it gives similar results to surgery in motion and strength.
 The problem with this treatment is that it has a rerupture rate of up to 30%.
 Nevertheless, it may still be a reasonable option for those who are at increased operative risk because of age. medical problems. or inactivity.

 - Rotator cuff